 Why low desire is not a problem to fix (and what to focus on instead)

-In the Bay, we pride ourselves on doing things differently.
+In the Bay, we do things differently.
 That applies to tech, culture, and yes, even how we think about sex and intimacy.
 Here, you're more likely to find people open to nuance and curiosity than quick fixes.
 So let’s apply that same mindset to something that causes a lot of quiet distress: low sexual desire.

-A lot of Bay Area couples juggling work, commutes, parenting, and pressure to always be "on," struggle with mismatched desire.
-One partner may want more sex; the other feels shut down or overwhelmed.
+In the Bay Area couples juggle work, commutes, parenting, and pressure to always be "on," struggle with mismatched desire.
+It is easy to take it personal if it is your partner that has low desire.
+Tired of dealing with rejection you pull back and stop initiating while waiting for them to say something.
 It's easy for this dynamic to breed distance or resentment.

 In therapy, we take a holistic approach.
 That means exploring attachment patterns, cultural scripts (yes, even progressive ones), emotional safety, and communication habits.
-We slow things down so instead of people asking “How do I fix this?” they can ask “What is my system trying to say?”
+We slow things down so instead of asking “How do I fix this?” we can ask “What is my system trying to say?”

 Sometimes desire fades because of burnout, trauma, or a lack of emotional connection.
 Other times, it’s about reclaiming pleasure on your own terms—especially in a region that prizes individuality and reinvention.